ZoopEcoEvo/OWA_CTmax/Output/Reports/report.md

 <img src="../Figures/markdown/unnamed-chunk-2-1.png" style="display: block; margin: auto;" />

 For CTmax boxplots, we’ll focus on just individuals with body sizes larger than 0.72 mm.
-This is a temporary arbitrary cut-off based on where the breaks in body size data appeared.
+This is a **temporary and arbitrary** cut-off based on where the break in body size data appears and the expected sizes of C5 vs C6 females in these cultures.

 ## CTmax